 Crime in Tunisia: What You Need to Know

 Crime is a significant concern in Tunisia, particularly in major cities like Tunis and Sousse.
 Petty crimes such as pickpocketing, scams, and theft are common, and tourists are often targeted.
-Here are some tips to help you avoid crime in Tunisia: (See Also: Is Jamaica Safe To Visit Now?
-Truth Revealed)
+Here are some tips to help you avoid crime in Tunisia: (See Also: Burkina Faso Safe to Visit?
+Is It Really A Safe Destination)

 Types of Crime in Tunisia